Ford Ranger: Mid-size pickup (2019–present)

 For the 2019 model year, the Ranger returned to its model range in North America after an eight-year hiatus to slot below the F-Series.
 The first example was assembled on October 22, 2018.
 The first generation of the model line sold as a mid-size pickup truck, the fourth-generation Ranger is derived from the global-market Ranger T6 designed by Ford Australia with adaptations accommodate US government regulations along with other modifications made to match local market demands.

 The current generation of the Ranger is offered in two configurations on a 127-inch wheelbase, including a 2+2 door SuperCab (6-foot bed) and a 4-door SuperCrew (5-foot bed).
-As of the current model, the two-door standard cab is not offered for sale in North America.
+With the current model, the two-door standard cab is not offered for sale in North America.

-The model line is produced by Ford at its Michigan Assembly Plant at Wayne, Michigan.
+The model line is manufactured by Ford at its Michigan Assembly Plant at Wayne, Michigan.